 The group said Brazil collected no official data on hate crimes.
 Therefore a reliance on news stories, online information and personal reports meant many LGBTI murders go unreported.

 Other human rights groups have condemned the Brazilian government for failing to protect the country’s LGBTI community.

 “In the last decade Brazil looked to produce policies that could protect vulnerable groups like gay and trans people but they mostly failed, due to lack of investment or change in vision of policy,” Amnesty International Brazil executive director Jurema Werneck told The Guardian.

 Elsewhere, the National Coalition of Anti-Violence Programs (NCAVP) is concerned about a steep rise in anti-LGBTI murders in the US from 2016 to 2017.

-Fifty-two LGBTI people are known to have lost their lives in anti-LGBTI homicides in 2017, up 86 percent from the previous year.
+At least fifty-two LGBTI people lost their lives in anti-LGBTI homicides in 2017, up 86 percent from the previous year.